sandyre/libopencad/README.md

 ### Library sources inclusion way

-All you have to do is to lib/ directory to your project file tree, that's actually it.
+All you have to do is to link the lib/ directory to your project file tree, that's actually it.

 ### Usage example